 Pathways’ Center for Autism and Developmental Disabilities (CADD) provides a continuum of treatment options for those consumers with Autism and related neuro-developmental disorders.
 Treatments available include occupational and speech therapies with the goal to soon integrate physical therapies as well.
 Trained and supervised behavioral health associates target behavioral interventions to develop intensive behavioral treatment programs utilizing Applied Behavior Analysis.
 Diagnostic services in Ashland include a comprehensive psychological assessment and are offered as a means to achieve differential diagnoses when Autism Spectrum Disorder is suspected.
 CADD is located at 3701 Lansdowne Drive in Ashland, Kentucky, and takes referrals from all ten counties served by Pathways.

 Day Training is a program for adults with intellectual and developmental disabilities which provides support for these individuals during the day from 8am –3pm.
 In Day Training, individuals are assisted in developing and honing the necessary skills to become more independent in the community.
 This service also offers prevocational skills to aid individuals in seeking and reaching employment.
 Day Training services are offered in Carter and Rowan counties.

 Horizon Village is a HUD group living complex which consists of 15 individual apartments as well as a 15-bed group living unit in Morehead, Kentucky.
 Horizon Village specializes in providing housing for individuals with intellectual and developmental disabilities.
 Individuals must be able to live semi-independently and qualify for HUD housing.
-To apply or request information, call (606) 329-8588 extension 4053.
-Horizon Village is located at 100 Horizon Way, Morehead, Kentucky.
+Contact the Homeland Property Management site supervisor at 606-780-0047 to start the application process.

 This service provides the participant and family with an opportunity to design and direct their self-identified community support needs.
 Services are available in all ten counties served by Pathways.